A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 We have seen that boundary potentials determine, essentially uniquely, the value of all the electric properties across the entire circuit.
-But from the perspective of control theory, this internal structure is irrelevant: we can only access the circuit at its terminals, and hence only need concern ourselves with the relationship between boundary potentials and boundary currents.
-In this section we streamline our investigations above to state the precise way in which boundary currents depend on boundary potentials.
-In particular, we shall see that the relationship is completely captured by the functional taking boundary potentials to the minimum power used by any extension of that boundary potential.
-Furthermore, each such power functional determines a different boundary potential--boundary current relationship, and so we can conclude that two circuits are equivalent if and only if they have the same power functional.
+But from the compositional perspective, this internal structure is irrelevant: we can only access the circuit at its terminals, and hence only need concern ourselves with what can be witnessed there: the relationship between boundary potentials and boundary currents.
+In this section we state the precise way in which boundary currents depend on boundary potentials.
+In particular, we shall show that the relationship is completely captured by the circuit's `power functional': the function taking any boundary potential to the minimum possible power used by any extension of that boundary potential.
+Furthermore, circuits with different power functionals have different relations between boundary potentials and boundary currents.
+So, two circuits are equivalent, as far as what can be observed `from outside', if they have the same power functional.

-An `external behavior', or \define{behavior} for short, is an equivalence class of circuits, where two are considered equivalent when the boundary current is the same function of the boundary potential.
-The idea is that the boundary current and boundary potential are all that can be observed `from outside', i.e. by making measurements at the terminals.
-Restricting our attention to what can be observed by making measurements at the terminals amounts to treating a circuit as a `black box': that is, treating its interior as hidden from view.
-So, two circuits give the same behavior when they behave the same as `black boxes'.

-First let us check that the boundary current is a function of the boundary potential.
-For this we introduce an important quadratic form on the space of boundary potentials:

 \begin{definition} The \define{power functional} $Q \maps \R^{\partial N} \to \R$ of a circuit with extended power functional $P$ is given by

 \end{definition}